jsharkey13/cambridge-cstia-databases/tutorials/relational.md

 500 Days of Summer       2009  601177
 Crazy, Stupid, Love.
 2011  600746
 ```
 Since we need to join the `genres` and `has_genre` tables twice, we need to give each of them an alias using the `AS` construct so that we can be clear which constraints belong to which copy of the table.
+We cannot use `JOIN ...
+USING` here.

 ### Outer joins